Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking

-Next, we derive the posterior distribution in \eqref{eq:posterior_final} corresponding to the hierarchical model \eqref{eq:model_final} in the main article.
-The following result adapts the spatial intercept model of Theorem~3.1 in \cite{bradley2023lgp} to our spatially-temporally varying coefficient model.
-This extension is not entirely straightforward because of the introduction of possibly different explanatory variables in the fixed regression ($X$) and the spatially-temporally varying component ($\tilde{X}$) in our model.
+We derive the posterior distribution in \eqref{eq:posterior_final} corresponding to the hierarchical model specified by \eqref{eq:model_concise} in the main article.
+The following result adapts the spatial intercept model of Theorem~3.1 in \cite{bradley2023lgp} to our spatially-temporally varying coefficient model, and, reformulates in a way that completely avoids the complicated conditional $\GCM$ distribution used previously in the literature \cite{bradley2023lgp}, thus offering a comprehensive and simplified derivation of the posterior distribution \eqref{eq:posterior_final},